Welcome back to YourArtPath.com Artist Interview series!

 Call To Action

 Did you enjoy this interview as much as I did?
+I love Maria’s story!

-And you can also learn how to become a professional artist with the right tools in hand!
+And so you can also learn how to become a professional artist with the right tools in hand!

 Because everyone has the right to learn!